basimkhajwal/LSD/README.md

 - [ ] Create solid blocks the player has to avoid
 - [ ] Implement player death with solid blocks
 - [ ] Create camera movement to follow the player
+- [ ] Add ability to progress from level to level